 - Arthritis in the spine or joints

 - Trigeminal neuralgia

 - Chronic back or neck pain

 Some patients aren’t good candidates for radiofrequency ablations.
 The procedure might not be a good fit for you if:

 How to Prepare for Radiofrequency Ablation

 Before scheduling your RFA procedure, your doctor will review your medical history and current medications.
 They will also ask you to describe the pain you are experiencing.
 You might have to stop taking blood-thinning medications or certain pain relievers for several days before the procedure.
-You might also need to sit for a physical examination and imaging tests to assess your anatomy, determine the level of injury or arthritis causing your pain, and rule out other medical conditions.
+You might also need to sit for a physical examination and imaging tests to assess your anatomy, determine the injury or arthritis causing your pain, and rule out other medical conditions.